RichardMidnight/pi-safe/README.md

 ## Quick Start

 **1) Prepare your "Master" SD card**
-Install your preferred OS and PiSafe on an SD card that is large enough to hold images (32GB or 64GB recommended).
+Install Raspberry Pi OS (or other OS) and PiSafe on an SD card that is large enough to hold images (32GB or 64GB recommended).

 **2) Prepare your “Project” card**
-Install your OS (e.g., Raspberry Pi OS, Debian, Ubuntu, Manjaro) on a smaller SD card (e.g., 8GB SanDisk Industrial).
+Install your OS (e.g. Raspberry Pi OS, Debian, Ubuntu, Manjaro) on a smaller SD card (e.g., 8GB SanDisk Industrial).
 Customize it.

 **3) Create an image**
 1. Boot your Pi with your "Master" SD card.